Predict customer churn in a telecommunications company using machine learning

 5. Model selection

-The incremental order method starts with a small number of neurons and increases the complexity at each iteration.
+The incremental order method starts with a few neurons and increases the complexity at each iteration.

 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.